Symmetric $C_Z$ gate for ultracold neutral atoms based on counterdiabatic driving at Rydberg excitation: Counterdiabatic driving and Rydberg blockade

 The $\sqrt{2}$ enhancement of the Rabi frequency in the regime of Rydberg blockade results in the inability to simultaneously return the population to the ground state for such different initial states as $\ket{10}$ and $\ket{11}$, using a single laser pulse with the same area.
 This can be overcome by using complex pulse shapes with numerically optimized amplitude and phase profiles~\cite{Levine2019, Jandura2022}.
-An alternative is adiabatic passage at Rydberg excitation~\cite{Saffman2020}.
-Adiabatic rapid passage is common for laser excitation of molecular levels because of the independence of transition probability on the Rabi frequency~\cite{Malinovsky2001,Brierley2012}.
+An alternative is adiabatic passage for Rydberg excitation~\cite{Saffman2020}.
+Adiabatic rapid passage is common for laser excitation of molecular levels because of the independence of transition probability from the Rabi frequency~\cite{Malinovsky2001,Brierley2012}.
 A number of schemes for quantum logic gates using two-photon stimulated Raman adiabatic passage (STIRAP)~\cite{Bergmann1998,Vitanov2017} and Rydberg excitation have been developed~\cite{Moller2008,Rao2014}.

 In our previous works~\cite{Beterov2013,Beterov2014} we have found that double adiabatic rapid passage returns the system to the initial state, but with a phase shift.
-This shift is equal to $\pi $ for two identical laser pulses and to zero if the second laser pulse has opposite sign of Rabi frequency~\cite{Beterov2016a}.
+This shift is equal to $\pi $ for two identical laser pulses and to zero if the second laser pulse is phase-shifted by $\pi$~\cite{Beterov2016a}.
 This allowed us to develop schemes of quantum gates with mesoscopic atomic ensembles, using adiabatic passage and Rydberg blockade~\cite{Beterov2013,Beterov2014}.
-In particular, we designed a scheme of symmetric $C_Z$ gate for two atoms~\cite{Saffman2020}.
-Now we revise this scheme of adiabatic passage in order to introduce shortcut to adiabaticity~\cite{Berry2009, Tang2020}, following the idea from the previous proposal for acceleration of double adiabatic sequence~\cite{Bosch2023}.
+In particular, we designed a scheme for a symmetric $C_Z$ gate for two atoms~\cite{Saffman2020}.
+Now we revise this scheme of adiabatic passage in order to introduce shortcuts to adiabaticity~\cite{Berry2009, Tang2020}, following the idea from the previous proposal for acceleration of the double adiabatic sequence~\cite{Bosch2023}.

 First, we consider adiabatic rapid passage in a two-level system.
 The Hamiltonian for a two-level system with states $\ket{g}$ and $\ket{r}$, interacting with a chirped laser pulse (laser frequency and intensity are varied during the pulse), is written as